Hyundai Santa Fe review

 Measuring 4,830mm from nose to tail, the Hyundai Santa Fe Mk5 is 45mm longer than the old model.
 It’s longer, wider and taller than its key rivals, particularly the Skoda Kodiaq and Peugeot 5008, but a width of 1,800mm means it’s not as unwieldy as some wider premium SUVs, such as the Volvo XC90 or Land Rover Defender.

-Seats & space in the front
+Seats & passenger space

-A tall roof means headroom isn’t an issue in the Santa Fe, while shoulder space in the middle row is fine when travelling three-up.
+A tall roof means headroom isn’t an issue in the Santa Fe, while shoulder space in the middle row is fine for adults when travelling three-up.
 There’s a flat floor, and the front seat backs are hard plastic, so will take a kicking from careless feet.
 There are bag hooks on them, too, as well as USB sockets on the sides of the front seats.
 There are air vents on the B-pillars to help with ventilation, and they should be handy for those in the back on a hot summer day.

+The middle row slides back and forth, and this helps with access to the rearmost row.
 Recessed handles in the C-pillars are designed to help when climbing up to the roof bars or into the back.
 Straps on the rearmost seat backs mean they can be lifted easily, while the back row has air vents and USB ports.

 Boot space